 THE WOMEN ARE NOT FINE

-When midwife Zsuzsanna Fazekas became the official midwife in the village of Nagyrév, Hungary, in 1900, she began listening to the stories of women.
+When midwife Zsuzsanna Fazekas became the village midwife in Nagyrév, Hungary, in 1900, she began listening to the stories of women.
 They spoke of problems at home –– often with alcoholic, abusive, or absent husbands.

 In 1929, after an anonymous letter was sent to a newspaper in a nearby town, a police investigation unearthed 50 graves –– and 40 showed signs of arsenic poisoning.
 But experts say that up to 300 people in Tiszazug –– a rural region south of Budapest –– were killed.
 Nagyrév was dubbed “the murder district” of Hungary.
 More than 100 women were held in Szolnok prison, charged with murder.